Debakunda

-Debakunda or Devkund is a naturally created pond located in the Mayurbhanj district of Odisha, India—a part of the Simlipal National Park.
-The flowing water from an adjacent waterfall has created this pond.
-There is a temple dedicated to Goddess Ambika, which was built by Rajkumar Prafulla Chandra Bhanja Deo, a researcher and a king during British Raj who stayed at Devkund and researched about this place and Found Goddess' idol in a sleeping posture above the Waterfall.
+Debakunda or Devkund is a naturally created pond located in the Mayurbhanj district of Odisha, India—part of the Simlipal National Park.
+The pond was created by flowing water from an adjacent waterfall.

-The temple is located at the top of the lowest waterfall, which is known as Deba Kunda.
-The sleeping idol of Goddess Ambika is naturally formed over the Rocky mountain.
-Along with her Goddess Lalita, Goddess Kurukulla, and Goddess Bhoga-malini are being worshipped.
-The mountain is called as Bhimashan Hill (ଭୀମାସନ ପାହାଡ), where the flowing fountain creates 5 ponds, named as BhudarKunda, TailaKunda, Haridrakunda, DeviKunda, and Debakunda respectively.
+There is a temple dedicated to the goddess Ambika.
+It was built by Rajkumar Prafulla Chandra Bhanja Deo, a researcher and a king during the British Raj, who stayed at Debakunda and found the goddess' idol in a sleeping posture above the waterfall.
+The temple is located at the top of the lowest waterfall, which is known as Debakunda.
+The sleeping idol is naturally formed over the rocky mountain.
+Additionally, the goddesses Lalita, Kurukulla, and Bhoga-malini are worshipped.
+The mountain is called Bhimashan Hill (ଭୀମାସନ ପାହାଡ), where the flowing fountain creates five ponds, named Bhudarkunda, Tailakunda, Haridrakunda, Devikunda, and Debakunda, respectively.

-Debakunda is home to various lichen species from the family Parmeliaceae. various orchids are also found deeper in the forest.
+Debakunda is home to various lichen species from the family Parmeliaceae.
+Various orchids are also found deeper in the forest.

 Location

-Devkund is located at a distance of 30 km from Udala, 60 km from Baripada and 66 km from Balasore.
+Debakunda is located 25 km from Udala, 65 km from Baripada and 70 km from Balasore.
 It is situated at the outermost part of Similipal National Park.
-So after crossing the barricade, it's a no network area.